Tube-Link: A Flexible Cross Tube Framework for Universal Video Segmentation: Experiments

 \subsection{Ablation Study and Visual Analysis}

 \textbf{Improvements over Strong VPS Baseline.} In Tab.~\ref{tab:ablation_a}, we demonstrate the effectiveness of each component proposed in Sec.~\ref{sec:tb_framework}.
-We use Mask2Former-VIS+ as our baseline, which achieves a strong starting point of 34.5 VPQ. $\mathrm{VPQ_{th}}$ refers to the VPQ for the thing class.
-By extending the TSTL framework, in which object queries are directly used as association embeddings for tracking, we achieve a gain of 1.6\% VPQ and 2.1\% on VPQ, even without any specific tracking design.
+The first row shows the results of the frame matching baseline.
+After adopting the tube matching, we obtain a gain of 1.6\% $\mathrm{VPQ_{th}}$ and 2.1\% on VPQ, even without any specific tracking design, which results in the same observation as shown in Tab.~\ref{tab:toy_exp}.
+Thus, we use Mask2Former-VIS+ (T, T=2) as our baseline by default, which achieves a strong starting point of 34.5 VPQ. $\mathrm{VPQ_{th}}$ refers to the VPQ for the thing class.
 This result shows the effectiveness of the na\"{i}ve framework.
 The addition of TCL further boosts performance, with a gain of 3.5\% on $\mathrm{VPQ_{th}}$ and 1.7\% on VPQ.
 Furthermore, adding CTL, which makes the association more consistent, improves $\mathrm{VPQ_{th}}$ by 1.5\%.

 \textbf{Ablation on Temporal Contrastive Loss.} We also compare our TCL design with previous works that use dense queries~\cite{qdtrack} or sparse queries~\cite{li2022videoknet} for matching.
 Both settings use only one frame, while our subclip size is two.
 As shown in Tab.~\ref{tab:ablation_b}, our method achieves the best results since tube matching encodes more temporal information.
 In particular, we observe 3.0\% VPQ improvements compared to the strong Video K-Net baseline.